ForthHub/fep-recognizer/terms-and-datatypes.md

 It retuns a fully qualified token `qt` if successful, or zero otherwise (if unsuccessful).

 A recognizer shall not have side effects that can be detectable by a standard program that is unaware of internal details of this recognizer.
-A recognizer shall return the semantically same results when executed repeatedly with the same arguments.
+A recognizer shall return the semantically same results when it is performed consecutively with the same arguments.

 ### XY.3.2 The Forth text interpreter